The City by the Sea

 We always like to think BIG.

-Anybody have a spare mansion lying around on the grass they're not using?
+Anybody have a spare school lying around they're not using?

 Seriously, we're convinced that education should be housed in an architectural environment that is as respected and inspiring as the precious knowledge it's entrusted with.
-"Seaview" would be the perfect location for the Old's Cool Academy–which will revitalize this sleeping beauty and eventually become a world-class educational institution and a respected and valued asset to the City of Newport.
+The Coggeshall School would be the perfect location for the Old's Cool Academy–which will revitalize this sleeping beauty and eventually become a world-class educational institution and a respected and valued asset to the City of Newport.

-A stupendous location overlooking the Atlantic, brilliant stonework and historic design, plenty of classrooms, built-in barracks, mess hall, theater, academic quad, tennis courts, and direct access to the ocean, perfect for our sailing team (420s) and our rowing crew.
+A stupendous location in the center of a vibrant community, brilliant stonework and historic design, plenty of classrooms, mess hall (cafeteria), gym, theater, and direct access to the ocean.
+This would be the perfect urban renewal project that's a win-win for everybody.

-What better place to invest in the future education of our children in the tried-and-true Classical Education and the time-honored traditions that inspired our great Constitutional Republic than this?
+We can't imagine a better place to invest in the future education of our children with the tried-and-true Classical Education and the time-honored traditions going back thousands of years than one that already has years of knowledge and learning embedded in its bones?

 Doesn't hurt to dream.